 - Call Houston DWI Attorney Specialist Doug Murphy The consequences of DWI in Texas can be quite severe, even for a first-time offense.
 If you have a loved one facing criminal DWI charges, it is important to hire an experienced Houston DWI attorney to represent him or her.
 An attorney will thoroughly investigate your loved one's alleged crime, determine where the state's case may be weak, and put together a custom legal strategy for the defense.
 Any details you can help your loved one remember through discussions about the arrest can be incredibly helpful in this process.

 Experienced Houston DWI Attorney

 Has a friend or family member recently been arrested on suspicion of DWI in Houston?
 Your moral and emotional support will be extremely helpful in the days, weeks, and months that follow.
 However, the single most important thing you can do for your loved one is to find an experienced Houston DWI attorney to handle the criminal case.

+Doug Murphy was named the 2021 Lawyer of the Year for his expertise in DWI cases inclusion in Best Lawyers in America published in US News and World Report.
 Doug Murphy is a Board Certified DWI defense attorney and has been successfully handling the most complex Houston DWI matters for nearly two decades.
 If you have a loved one facing criminal DWI charges in Houston, you want Doug Murphy by your side.
 He has the skills, knowledge, and specialized experience that are necessary to achieve the best possible result in your loved ones' Houston DWI case.
 Call the Doug Murphy Law Firm, P.C. today to schedule a free consultation.